ThomasTeklu/post-install-config/README.md

 ### Service Level Agreements

-A Service Level Agreement (SLA) in this context refers to the categorizations that are comprized of various ticket factors which help prioritize the tickets received in the system.
-These parameters such as the "grace period" can assist the agents in choosing the order in which to deal with the present issues.
+A Service Level Agreement (SLA) is a enshrining of the required conditions that a service provider must meet with regards to dealing with their client so as not to be considered as "violating" the agreement between the two.
+In our context, it refers to the guaranteed manner in which the helpdesk will treat each issue/ticket.

+Tickets are submitted by users and analyzed in order to determine their priority.
+Based on the urgency, they will then be assigned to a certain SLA which will lay out how the submitter of the ticket can expect the resolution process to go.
 To design our SLAs, we'll need to switch back to the Admin Panel.
 After switching, if not already, go to the "Manage" tab.
 Next click on the "SLA" subtab then "Add New SLA Plan".

-Above was mentioned the "grace period" which is how long (in our case, in hours) it takes for a ticket from the time that it is created to become marked as "overdue".
-Typically the more severe the ticket, the smaller the grace period will be so as to encourage its quick resolution.
-Schedule was also mentioned, which covers how the hours of the grace period are counted (for example, a 24/5 counting period which would exclude counting hours of the weekend, or a 24/7 schedule which would count those hours).

 Create three SLAs, named "Sev-A", "Sev-B", and "Sev-C", "Sev" standing for "Severity" here.
 Set their grace periods and schedules as such: